crschmidt/communitypedalpower.org/content/posts/family-bike-ride-spring-events.md

 The Cargo Bike Test Drive event is an opportunity for current cargo bike owners to come together and act as a resource for future cargo bike owners, discussing what they enjoy and don’t enjoy about their bikes.
 It’s also a great opportunity to see a wide range of community bikes: community members bring a wide range of bike models from a wide variety of brands – more than you’ll find in any single bike store.
 We will have several bike shops on site, but the majority of bikes are brought by community members like you, who can answer questions from personal experience about how they use their cargo bikes on a daily basis in the community.

-These events also feature an area of toys for kids, so adults are encouraged to bring their young ones even if they aren’t comfortable riding a bike with them quite yet: like Family Bike Ride’s group rides, the Cargo Bike Test Drive event is a community focused event working to bring together the cycling community in support of helping get more folks on bikes!
+These events also feature an area of toys for kids, so adults are encouraged to bring their young ones even if they aren’t comfortable riding a bike with them quite yet: like Family Bike Ride’s group rides, the Cargo Bike Test Drive event is a community focused event working to bring together the biking community in support of helping get more folks on bikes!

 For more information on the event, see the [Cargo Bike Test Drive website](https://www.familybikeride.org/testdrive).